GalaxyVinci05/discord-bot/README.md

 # discord-bot
-This is a Discord Bot project that contains everything needed to make a Discord Bot in the easiest way (with explanations).
+A Discord Bot project that contains everything needed to make a Discord Bot in the easiest way (with explanations).

 It contains the main (index) file, the config file and the package.
 The only things that you have to do to run the bot are the followings:

-1. Open the config.json file and put your bot token there (you can find your bot token at https://discord.com/developers/applications/), then save the file and close it
+1. Open the config.json file and put your bot token there (you can find your bot token at https://discord.com/developers/applications/), then save the file and close it.
-2. Open the command prompt in the project folder
+2. Open the terminal in the project folder.
-3. Type in the command prompt "npm install discord.js" to install the discord.js library
+3. Type in the terminal "npm install" to install all the dependencies.
-4. Now type "npm install" to install the node modules and create a package-lock.json file
-5. Finally, type in the command prompt "node index.js" to run the bot
+5. Finally, type in the terminal "node index.js" to start the bot.

-As you do this things the bot will run and finally be functional.

-Remember to always keep the command prompt open if you want your bot to stay online.
-If you want to stop it, just close the command prompt.
+Remember to always keep the console open if you want your bot to stay online.
+If you want to stop it, just do CTRL+C or close the console.